Shagshag/prestashop-documentation/MessageCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\Message.php line 55
+* This property is defined in [classes/Message.php line 55](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Message.php#55)

 Methods